A TALE OF REVOLUTION

 the people whom Jesus met as he travelled on what were basically recruiting drives.

-so we read of individual conversions, interpreted as healings or releases,
+so we read of individual conversions, interpreted as divine miracles,

 and mass rallies of thousands in the deserted hillsides of Galilee.